- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing these security practices, the risks associated with remote access to NAS Rasilient Pixel Stor PS392e devices can be significantly reduced.

-Although NAS Pixel Stor PS392e can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pixel Stor PS392e can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -